 I don’t mean snap a selfie, go onto a social media platform of your choice, type a few witty words and appear to be social in the hopes you will get a few fake views.
 In my mind a fake view means people see a post that’s based on how well you’ve staged a “moment” in your so-called life.
 Don’t get me wrong, I love social media and use it all the time; however, I am starting to hear people say how isolated it’s all making them feel.

 Full Immersion requires you to be social vis-a-vis.
 Things happen such as you are sitting next to two people talking about how much trouble they are experiencing with their businesses.
 One talks about how client retention is an issue due to customer service complaints.
 The other one talks about the inability to find talent with the skills needed to build a sufficient pipeline.
-Talk like that is something that makes your ears perk, your business card appear from nowhere and your mouth form the words, “Excuse me, I didn’t mean to eavesdrop; however…”
+Talk like that is something that makes your ears perk and your mouth form the words, “Excuse me, I didn’t mean to eavesdrop; however…”

 Conversation ensues.
 A connection is made, with two business owners.
 You politely talk about the Asian cuisine you are all consuming.
 Not only have you learned about position openings, but you have learned that you all have something in common: a love for Asian food.

 This is what I call being social, but more importantly, this is what I call networking.
 The only pictures are of the food because I respect the privacy of recruiters.
 However, this afternoon may be one that will change my life.
 If not, I may know of someone else who may be a better candidate for the positions I learned about.
-I had a little bump upward in engagement on my website since they scanned my business card.
+I had a little bump upward in engagement on my website since they scanned the QR code on my resume.